Etta St. John Wileman Award for Outstanding Achievement in Career Development

 Email: wileman@ceric.ca

-This award, presented to select full-time graduate students annually, provides a free registration to the Cannexus, Canada’s Career Development Conference and up to $1,000 to cover expenses to attend the conference.
+This award, presented to select full-time and part-time graduate students annually, provides free registration to the Cannexus, Canada’s Career Development Conference and up to $1,000 to cover expenses to attend the conference.
 Cannexus offers an excellent networking opportunity as well as cutting-edge professional development.

 Eligibility is based on the submission of a one-page article on a career development topic, which may be published on the GSEP Corner on CERIC’s site.